chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/disallowing-run-as-root-user-with-policy-controller.md

     parent: "policy-controller"
 weight: 006
 toc: true
-terminalImage: policy-controller-base:latest
+# terminalImage: policy-controller-base:latest
 ---

 This guide demonstrates how to use the [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) to prevent running containers as the `root` user in a Kubernetes cluster.
 You will create a `ClusterImagePolicy` that uses the [CUE](https://cuelang.org/) language to examine a pod spec, and only allow admission into a cluster if the pod is running as a non-root user.

 ## Prerequisites

-To follow along with this guide outside of the terminal that is embedded on this page, you will need the following:
+To follow along with this guide, you will need the following:

 * A Kubernetes cluster with administrative access.
 You can set up a local cluster using [**kind**](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) or use an existing cluster.
 * **kubectl** — to work with your cluster.
 Install `kubectl` for your operating system by following the official [Kubernetes kubectl documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
 * [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) installed in your cluster.
 Follow our [How To Install Sigstore Policy Controller](/open-source/sigstore/policy-controller/how-to-install-policy-controller/) guide if you do not have it installed, and be sure to label any namespace that you intend to use with the `policy.sigstore.dev/include=true` label.

-If you are using the terminal that is embedded on this page, then all the prerequsites are installed for you.
-Note that it make take a minute or two for the Kubernetes cluster to finish provisioning.
-If you receive any errors while running commands, retry them after waiting a few seconds.

 Once you have everything in place you can continue to the first step and confirm that the Policy Controller is working as expected.